Meghan Markle and Jessica Alba Love These Statement Earrings

-Meghan Markle and Jessica Alba Love These Statement Earrings -- Shop the Pair!
+Meghan Markle and Jessica Alba Love These Statement Earrings from Cuyana -- Shop the Pair!

 Meghan Markle and Jessica Alba love the same pair of earrings!
 The Duchess of Sussex and the L.A.'s Finest star were spotted wearing the Luna Ear Jacket Earrings by sustainable fashion brand Cuyana.